 How to Make Loaded Twice Baked Potatoes

-PREP POTATOES.
-Wrap potatoes in foil OR rub with a little bit of vegetable oil, prick with a fork and place on a lined baking sheet.
-Place in the oven and bake for 1 hour or until tender.
+Step 2: Wrap potatoes in foil or rub with a bit of vegetable oil, prick with a fork, and place on a lined baking sheet.
+Place in the oven and bake for 1 hour, or until fork-tender.

-Remove from the oven and allow to cool for 10 minutes.
-Reduce oven to 350 degrees.
+Step 3: Remove from the oven and allow to cool for 10 minutes.
+Reduce the oven temperature to 350°F (175°C).

-BAKE.
-Place in the oven and bake for 20-25 minutes or until the cheese is melty.
-Remove from the oven and sprinkle with reserved bacon and the chives.
+Step 6: Place in the oven and bake for 20–25 minutes, or until the cheese is melty.
+Remove from the oven and sprinkle with the reserved bacon and the chives.
 Enjoy immediately.

-Serve them up with roasted chicken, pork tenderloin or turkey.
-They go great with just about anything!
+Serve them up with steak, roasted chicken, pork tenderloin, or turkey.
+These potatoes are a versatile side that goes great with just about anything!

 Loaded Twice Baked Potatoes Recipe